The Blue Mountains National Park is one of the most spectacular places to visit in Australia.

 If you’re looking to escape the crowds and find secluded hiking tracks and lookout spots, the Porters Pass hike is the one for you.

-It’s for the more adventurous traveler – those that enjoy going off the beaten track!
+It’s for the more adventurous traveler – those who enjoy going off the beaten track!

-You start the hike at the corner of Bundarra Street and Eveleigh Avenue in Blackheath.
+You start the hike at the corner of Bundarra Street and Eveleigh Avenue in Blackheath (here).
 It’s a loop trail that takes around 3 hours to complete.